eduardovila98/LatTessGUI/docs/UserGuide.md

 High densities (more than ~0.4) lead to long times for FEA.
 Therefore, there is an option for either **Quick** or **Detailed** Analysis.
 The user should choose one of the three Latticing Strategies:
-1. **Uniform** - this uses the same volume fraction throughout the box.
+1. **Uniform** - This uses the same volume fraction throughout the box.
 2. **Scalled** - Using values for density in the eight vertices, interpolation is done.
 3. **Graded** - Allows for the use of a custom density map.